andrewMacmurray/susie-macmurray/collections/_essays/eyes-of-the-skin.md

 ---
-layout: text
-title: the eyes of the skin
-permalink: /published-materials/eyes-of-the-skin
+title: The Eyes Of The Skin
+author: Kathleen Soriano
 ---

-**The Eyes of the Skin**

-**By Kathleen Soriano**

 Catalogue essay for The Eyes of the Skin

 Agnew’s Gallery,  November 9th – December 2nd 2011